jeremyletang/rust-sfml/README.md

 ```Shell
 > cargo build
 ```

-this will build rust-sfml and all the examples.
+This will build rust-sfml and all the examples.